 Or maybe you're just wondering if people are talking about your brand at all.
 With that many places to look, it's easy to become overwhelmed and give up the search before it even begins.
 It's times like these when social listening becomes an indispensable tool.

-Social listening is like online eavesdropping- it's a way to track and monitor what's being said in the online sphere, whether that be on social media, blogs, news sites, or any of the other outlets where people go to "talk" online.
-Social listening tools are generally targeted towards social media (hence the "social" half of its name), but social listening has evolved to include other outlets outside the realm of social media.
+Social listening is like online eavesdropping - it's a way to track and monitor what's being said online, whether that be on social media, blogs, news sites, or any of the other outlets where people go to "talk" online.
+Social listening tools are generally targeted toward social media (hence the "social" half of its name), but social listening has evolved to include outlets outside the realm of social media.
 This means that tools have also expanded to cover more online ground.

 Social listening tools vary greatly in functionality and scope, but (generally) social listening tools:

 Scan social media for specific keywords or hashtags that you can set up searches for

 Provide a feed showing where and how often you're being mentioned

 Highlight who's talking about your brand the most, and assign a score for those that have the biggest influence (or reach) within their networks